 Bassists always like to complain about the lack of classical bass pieces (this of course excludes a lot of contemporary work).
 Possibly because of this, but also possibly because they enjoyed other people's music bassists often enjoyed arranging pieces originally meant for other instruments.
 Take for example Dragonetti, he reportedly played sonatas by Corelli and Handel.
 Or take Bottesini, who also arranged certain arias for double bass, though it is interesting that Bottesini released his arrangements under a different name than the original.
 This may be seen as plagiarism nowadays, but at the time the pieces he arranged were so popular that the new names can be viewed as a bit of creative liberty.
-While all these arrangements sounds amazing we do not have any recordings of the arrangement of the "Sonata in g minor" by Henry Eccles.
+While all these arrangements sounds amazing we do not have any recordings of the arrangers.
+One exception to this is Koussevitzky.
+We will now listen to his own recording of his own arrangement of the "Sonata in g minor" by Henry Eccles.